laudena/DictionaryNode/frontend/readme.md

 - Consider running `npm config set legacy-peer-deps true` before `npm install`.

 - Add BACKEND_URL to point to the server location.
+- To interact with the database, use mongosh: `mongosh "mongodb://localhost:27017/"`